top of page

 Energy

-WHO ARE WE?
 We are a small group of group of people interested in helping people reduce the energy use of their homes and community buildings.
 Our main activity is raising awareness of how home-energy consumption can be reduced (see information below).

 The main ways we are trying to achieve this are;